floatdrop/gulp-watch/README.md

 This is implementation of [`gulp.watch`](https://github.com/gulpjs/gulp/blob/master/docs/API.md#gulpwatchglob--opts-cb) with endless stream approach.
 If `gulp.watch` is working for you - stick with it, otherwise you can try `gulp-watch` plugin.

-The main reasons for `gulp-watch`'s existence is that it can easly (with a little help of [`gulp-plumber`](https://github.com/floatdrop/gulp-plumber) achieve per-file rebuilding on file change:
+The main reason for `gulp-watch`'s existence is that it can easly (with a little help of [`gulp-plumber`](https://github.com/floatdrop/gulp-plumber) achieve per-file rebuilding on file change:

 ![Awesome demonstration](https://github.com/floatdrop/gulp-watch/raw/master/img/2014-01-09.gif)